Open-Hexagon/oh3ui/README.md

 Then to actually draw a menu, you call `layers.push` with the function that draws the menu on startup.
 The interesting part now is that you can call `layers.push` in your menu as well for example if a button is clicked.
 It does not replace the menu (call `layers.pop` and then `layers.push` if this is desired) but draws the new one on top of the old one which is then no longer interactable.

 To close the overlay you can call `layers.pop` which will then go back to the last menu.

+This kind of design may not really fit in with the imgui kind of philosophy but after some quick playing around I found this to be the simplest solution both in usage and implementation.